 Dr. Banks’ decades of experience allow her to make complex and controversial topics accessible in schools, communities, institutions of higher education, and corporations.
-She co-founded the Institute for Healing Justice and Equity at Saint Louis University, where she is an Associate Professor in the Department of Psychology.
+She co-founded the Institute for Healing Justice and Equity at Saint Louis University, where she is a Professor in the Department of Psychology.
 She also served as a racial equity consultant for the Ferguson Commission and continued as the Racial Equity Catalyst for Forward Through Ferguson.
 Her research, teaching, and facilitation around equity, diversity, and inclusion have helped frame racial equity in the St. Louis region and beyond.

 In addition, Dr. Banks has published over 20 articles in peer-reviewed outlets, including American Psychological Association journals such as American Psychologist, Cultural Diversity & Ethnic Minority Psychology, and Journal of Diversity in Higher Education.
 She has also contributed to The Harvard Business Review and popular media outlets like The Atlantic and The Guardian.
 Dr. Banks received her BA from Mount Holyoke College, where she graduated Phi Beta Kappa, and her MA and Ph.D. from the University of Michigan.